 Adult adopted people do not have an unrestricted right to request and obtain their own original birth certificates in Montana.
-The state has a somewhat complex tiered system of access that depends upon an adoptee’s date of adoption.
+The state has a somewhat complex tiered system that depends upon an adoptee’s date of adoption.
 While access to an original birth certificate may be available more easily to adoptees who are 30 years of age or older, court orders may be required for younger adoptees and in all cases where a birth parent requests that a court order be required.
-The relevant timeframe of Montana’s tiered system of access includes:
+The relevant timeframe of Montana’s tiered system includes:

 - Those adopted 30 or more years ago: OBC available upon written request, unless a birthparent has requested that a court order be required to release it;

 - Those adopted less than 30 years ago but but before October 1, 1997: OBC available only by court order;

 - Those adopted on or after October 1, 1997: OBC available upon written request if adoptee is at least 18 years of age, subject to disclosure veto, then otherwise only available by court order

 A form to request the OBC is here, and it is recommended that you contact the office listed at the top of the form to determine if you have the most up-to-date information.

 Montana also maintains a confidential intermediary system, which may be used to secure the release of identifying information.
 It requires an adult adoptee to petition the court for appointment of the confidential intermediary, who could search for a birth relative and review confidential information.
 Consent is required prior to release of any identifying information.

 § 42-6-109.
 Release of original birth certificate— certificate of adoption